returaxel/Console-Coding-babysteps/Homework/assignments.md

 * '=' Assigmnent
 * '==' Equal to (Can also be written 'is')
 * '!=' Is not equal to (Can also be written 'is not')
-* 'and' At least two statements are True (Boolean)
+* 'and' At least two statements are true (Boolean)
 * 'or' One or the other statement is true (Boolean)

+### In PowerShell, they look like this:

+* 'gt' Greater than
+* 'lt' Less than
+* 'ge' Greater than or equal
+* 'Le' Less than or equal
+* '=' Assignment
+* '-eq' Equal to
+* '-ne' Is not equal to
+* '-and' At least two statements are true (Boolean)
+* '-or' One or the other statement is true (Boolean)

 This example will terminate the program as soon as you either hit the right answer OR miss it.
 It will also not give you any input on whether you were